When to Use Standard, Anti-Walk, and Anti-Rotation Pins

 Why would (or wouldn’t) you want such a thing?

 Some proponents of anti-rotation pins claim that the pins rotating in the holes of the lower receiver will wear the holes larger and the larger holes will throw things out of alignment or cause the pins to walk out.
 In theory, yes; steel pins rotating in an aluminum hole will eventually cause wear.
 Theory aside, we are not sure how rational this concern is, as we have never ever seen such a phenomenon (not that we dismiss it entirely…if you put a few million rounds through a lower, you will probably start to have all sorts of wear-induced problems).
 Concern aside, the pins holding a two piece trigger system in place are designed to rotate.
 Preventing them from rotating could create other problems for a standard two piece trigger (we have not experienced this, but it is a possibility).
-As such, we don’t see a very good reason to use anti-rotation pins over anti-walk pins, especially if everything conforms to specifications.
+As such, we don’t see a very good reason to use anti-rotation pins over anti-walk pins with a two-piece trigger group (if you are dead set on not using standard pins), especially if everything conforms to specifications.

-With that said, anti-rotation pins serve the same purpose as anti-walk pins for a drop-in trigger system: hold the cassette in place inside the lower receiver.
+Anti-rotation pins serve the same purpose as anti-walk pins for a drop-in trigger system: hold the cassette in place inside the lower receiver.
 The only difference is the strip of metal connecting the trigger pin to the hammer pin that prevents them from rotating; given that the trigger and hammer are not rotating against the pins, this is a completely inconsequential feature.
-If you like the way it looks, go for it; its a cool way to add a splash of color.
+If you like the way it looks, go for it; you’re not hurting anything.

 PB Picks